About the website and data protection

 - object to the processing of your personal data

 FBA is responsible for the personal data processed by us and used on our website and elsewhere.
 We only process personal data when it is necessary in the delivery of our assigned areas of responsibility.
-This may include our exercise of public authority and compliance with a legal obligation.

 Please contact FBA’s data protection officer if you need further information about our handling of personal data.
 You can contact our data protection officer by e-mail, firstname.lastname@example.org, or by mail: Dataskyddsombudet, FBA, Folke Bernadotteakademin, Sandövägen 1, 872 64 Sandöverken.

-FBA is a state agency and an all messages that are sent to or created by us are public records.
+FBA is a state agency and all messages that are sent to or created by us are public records.
 We need to keep and archive public records.
 We can only delete public records in accordance with Swedish archiving regulations.

 You can also read more about data protection at The Swedish Data Protection Authority’s website.
 If you wish to file a complaint about the way your personal data is processed, you should contact The Swedish Data Protection Authority.